madacol/aboutme/resume.md

   [Video](https://www.youtube.com/watch?v=wu8dKf8xgoI) — [source](https://github.com/madacol/helical-milling)

   - Designed, built and developed the electronic system
-  - Implemented an encoder attached to the X axis and read it with a Microcontroller which moves a Stepper motor attached to the chuck that rotates the piece\
+  - Implemented an encoder attached to the X axis and read it with a Microcontroller which moves a Stepper motor attached to the chuck that rotates the piece.\
   The encoder reads the trayectory in the X axis, and according to a previous configured number `AnglesToRotate / StepsInX` it rotates the piece to follow the desired helical angle.

 - **CNC router** — 2009 - 2012\